 Early Childhood Screening

 Early Childhood Screening is a free health and development screening that is required by the state of Minnesota to be completed once before a child enters public school preschool or kindergarten.
 Vision, hearing, growth, immunization status and development are checked by trained staff.
 Screenings are held at the Northfield Community Education Center (NCEC), located at 700 Lincoln Parkway.

 For more information regarding the screening process, check out this video from the Minnesota Department of Education, by clicking here.

 To schedule a screening: Please call us at 507.645.1200, email us at firstname.lastname@example.org, or schedule an appointment online.
 Look below for a list of potential date options.
 If school is canceled, screening appointments will be rescheduled.

-Your child gets a prize to take home and children that attend prior to their 4th birthday receive something extra!
+Your child gets a book to take home and children who attend prior to their 4th birthday receive something extra!